TarasKiricenko/Project-1/README.md

 Software Engineering Immersive Course - Project-1 - Individual Project - 1 week.

 <h2>Brief:</h2>
 Project purpose - building a game using a HTML grid of divs as the environment for gameplay.
-There were suggesstions to choose from: Pacman, Tetris, Frogger etc. Timeframe - 1 week.
-Expected to have fully functional game, with ability for player to win and lose.
+There were suggestions to choose from: Pacman, Tetris, Frogger etc. Timeframe - 1 week.
+Expected to have a fully functional game, with ability for players to win and lose.

 <h2>Description:</h2>
 My personal version of Space Invaders classical 80's game.
-Player aiming to shoot down all aliens, moving only right or left.
-Aliens slowly moving descending, randomly trying to drop bombs on player.
-As soon as all aliens are taken downs or player loses all 3 lives - game is over.
+Player aims to shoot down all aliens, moving only right or left.
+Aliens slowly move down, randomly trying to drop bombs on player.
+As soon as all aliens are taken down or the player loses all 3 lives - game is over.
 Target is to achieve maximum points, each alien taken down earning you 10 points.
-You can only have one bullet on screen, before it reaches the target or leaves the game field, otherwise launching the second one, eliminates the first one.
+You can only have one bullet on screen, before it reaches the target or leaves the game field, otherwise launching the second one eliminates the first one.

 <h2>How to play:</h2>
 Completely intuitive gameplay, using 3 keys.
-Follow instructions in actual game.
+Follow instructions in the actual game.

 <h2>Deployed project:</h2>
 <a href="https://taraskiricenko.github.io/Project-1/">Space Invaders</a>